Variance Stabilizing Transformations for Electricity Price Forecasting in Periods of Increased Volatility: Methodology

 \subsubsection{LEAR model}

 The second forecasting approach used in this study is a high-dimensional linear model, often referred to in the EPF literature as the LEAR (LASSO Estimated AutoRegressive ) model.
-Originally introduced by \citet{uni:now:wer:16} and \citet{zie:16:TPWRS}, and subsequently adopted in several studies \citep[e.g.,][]{jed:lag:mar:wer:22,lag:mar:des:wer:21, zie:wer:18}, the LEAR framework captures complex temporal and cross-hour dependencies by including a large number of predictors.
+Originally introduced by \citet{uni:now:wer:16} and \citet{zie:16:TPWRS} the LEAR framework captures complex temporal and cross-hour dependencies by including a large number of predictors.
 Estimation is handled via LASSO regression \citep{tib:96} to control for overfitting.
+Prior to estimation, all explanatory variables are standardized to have a mean of zero and a variance of one, while the dependent variable remains on its original scale.
+The LASSO penalty parameter is selected from a grid of 100 values via 7-fold cross-validation within each calibration window.

 The model includes lagged prices for all 24 hours on days $d-1$ and $d-7$, daily price extremes ($p^{\min}_{d-1}$ and $p^{\max}_{d-1}$), and day-ahead forecasts of load, and RES generation for all 24 hours on day $d$.
-It also incorporates the most recent closing prices (from day $d-2$) of key commodities -- coal, natural gas, crude oil, and EU carbon emission allowances -- as well as a full set of seven weekday dummies.
+It also incorporates the most recent closing prices (from day $d-2$) of key commodities -- coal, natural gas, crude oil, and EU carbon emission allowances -- as well as a full set of seven weekday dummies and non-penalized intercept.
 In total, the model includes over 150 regressors, enabling it to capture rich dependencies across time and variables.
 As with the NARX model, forecasts are generated independently for each hour of the day using a rolling window estimation approach.